 - push button locks operate on the main entrance to school;

-- The school has a security alarm system fitted and 17 CCTV cameras located around the site.
+- The school has an intruder security alarm system fitted and 17 CCTV cameras located around the site.

 - all external doors to be kept closed.

-- all rooms containing equipment that may pose a risk to be kept locked – Site Manager’s room, Resources cupboard, DT Trolley, school kitchen and rooms containing cleaning equipment;
+- all rooms containing equipment that may pose a risk to be kept locked – Site Manager’s room, school kitchen and rooms containing cleaning equipment;

 - all windows to be secured.
 They do not open fully.

-- school gates to be kept locked out of school hours;
+- school gates to be kept locked when the school building is not in use;

-- school gates to be kept closed and bolted during school hours (times detailed above);
+- school gates which give access to the playground to be kept closed and bolted during school hours (times detailed above);

 - all staff to challenge visitors on the school fields if present;

 - for school sports matches, the internal door must be locked so that access is supervised.
-All toileting arrangements should be supervised by staff or use the toilets near the changing rooms.
+All toileting arrangements should be supervised by staff or use the toilets in the sports hall.

 Security of the Staff